jfadich/json-property/README.md

 `merge( array $values )`

-Merge the given array into the save one. *Note: This will only merge values for keys that already exist in the array.
+Merge the given array into the saved one. *Note: This will only merge values for keys that already exist in the array.
 To add new keys you must use set().*

 `forget($key)`